tomlinsonk/kit-emu/README.md

 To run the emulator, just do `javac *.java` and `java KiT`.
 See my [KiT Code](https://github.com/tomlinsonk/kit-6502-code) repo for programs that you can load over the emulated serial port.
 (Note: they need to be assembled with KickAssembler.)

 ## Planned features
+Crossed out = done!
 - ~~Use unused opcode to signal an emulator breakpoint~~: 0xBB
 - ~~When a breakpoint is reached, open a debugging console~~
-    - Debugging console should also viewing memory and ~~registers~~
+    - ~~Debugging console should also viewing memory and registers~~
+    - ~~Ability to resume execution~~
     - More advanced feature: allow memory and registers to be modified
-    - ~~Ability to resume execution~~